6510nl/DevOps64/README.md

 Place an empty file named ```ssh``` in the ```boot``` partition of the SD card.

+---

-## Configuring the self hosted runner on Raspberry Pi Zero 2 W
+## Configuring the self-hosted runner on Raspberry Pi Zero 2 W

 Insert the SD card into the Raspberry Pi and power the Pi up.

-Log on using SSH clinet and execute the following commands to upgrade the fresh installed image
+Log on using a SSH client and execute the following commands to upgrade the freshly installed image

     sudo apt update && sudo apt sudo apt --yes full-upgrade